-• The creation of new West Hyder Overlay (WHO) within the AGR Tier that would allow specific existing AGR PUD preserve areas (inclusive of acreage and units) approved within the WHO Overlay to be re-allocated and satisfied within the Western Communities Reserve

-Overlay (WCRO), allow 60/40 AGR PUD development areas, inclusive of public and private civic uses, and preserve areas within the WHO Overlay; and, allow the required preserve area (inclusive of acreage and units) for any new 60/40 AGR PUD development areas approved within the WHO Overlay to be allocated and satisfied within the Western Communities Residential Overlay (WCRO).

-- Amend objectives and policies related to the Western Communities Residential Overlay (WCRO) and Western Communities Residential (WCR) to allow 1,600 acres of the Indian Trails Grove Planned Unit Development to be utilized as a water resource/agriculture regional benefits bank to meet the required preserve acreage and density for PUDs approved within the WHO Overlay. - Amend Sub Objective 1.5.1, Objective 1.11 and/or Sub-Objective 4.5 of the Future Land Use Element to identify the specific acreage/units/project name and control number of the Planned Unit Developments that are authorized to utilize the 1,600 acre water resources/agriculture regional benefits bank within the WCRO Overlay as required 60/40 PUD preservation area. - Establish the transfer rate of units for the 1,600 acre water resource/agriculture regional benefits bank at .8 du/ac. - Amend Objectives and Policies of the WCRO Overlay (Objective 1.11) and Western Communities Residential (Objective 4.5) consistent with these concepts, the revised Conceptual Plan for Indian Trails Grove and other requested amendments. - Reduce the total number of approved units within Objective 1.11 WCRO Overlay, Policy 1.11-c from 3,897 to 2,612 (a reduction of 1,285 units). - Amend WCR Policies to expand opportunities for providing workforce housing through onsite, off-site or exchange programs (and also specifically precluding cash out option). - Restrict the maximum number of total residential units that can be built within the proposed WHO Overlay 60/40 PUD development areas at 1,250, of which 250 will be on-site workforce housing units.
+- The creation of new West Hyder Overlay (WHO) within the AGR Tier that would allow specific existing AGR PUD preserve areas (inclusive of acreage and units) approved within the WHO Overlay to be re-allocated and satisfied within the Western Communities Reserve Overlay (WCRO), allow 60/40 AGR PUD development areas, inclusive of public and private civic uses, and preserve areas within the WHO Overlay; and, allow the required preserve area (inclusive of acreage and units) for any new 60/40 AGR PUD development areas approved within the WHO Overlay to be allocated and satisfied within the Western Communities Residential Overlay (WCRO). - Amend objectives and policies related to the Western Communities Residential Overlay (WCRO) and Western Communities Residential (WCR) to allow 1,600 acres of the Indian Trails Grove Planned Unit Development to be utilized as a water resource/agriculture regional benefits bank to meet the required preserve acreage and density for PUDs approved within the WHO Overlay. - Amend Sub Objective 1.5.1, Objective 1.11 and/or Sub-Objective 4.5 of the Future Land Use Element to identify the specific acreage/units/project name and control number of the Planned Unit Developments that are authorized to utilize the 1,600 acre water resources/agriculture regional benefits bank within the WCRO Overlay as required 60/40 PUD preservation area. - Establish the transfer rate of units for the 1,600 acre water resource/agriculture regional benefits bank at .8 du/ac. - Amend Objectives and Policies of the WCRO Overlay (Objective 1.11) and Western Communities Residential (Objective 4.5) consistent with these concepts, the revised Conceptual Plan for Indian Trails Grove and other requested amendments. - Reduce the total number of approved units within Objective 1.11 WCRO Overlay, Policy 1.11-c from 3,897 to 2,612 (a reduction of 1,285 units). - Restrict the maximum number of total residential units that can be built within the proposed WHO Overlay 60/40 PUD development areas at 1,277, of which 277 will be on-site workforce housing units.